-When Do I Force My Child to Go to Kids Summer Camp?
+When Do I Send My Child to Kids Summer Camp?

-If only there were a simple one-size-fits-all answer to the question, “When do I force my kid to go camp?”
-The reality is that for some families, the “camp or no-camp” decision is easy-peasey, while for others it is fraught with emotion and stress.
+If only there were a simple one-size-fits-all answer to the question, “When do I send my kid to go camp?”
+The reality is that for some families, the “camp or no camp” decision is easy-peasy, while for others it is fraught with emotion and stress.

 Many families have a kid who is overly anxious when it comes to trying anything new.
 Sometimes it’s a parent who is wracked with nerves.
 How do families in these predicaments know when to “force” the going to summer camp issue, or when to postpone or pass on the experience until a later date?
 It might help to consider the various combinations of anxiety and confidence as they relate to the child/parent dynamic.

 Anxious Parent / Anxious Kid

 Anxiety multiplied by anxiety is guaranteed to produce magnified anxiety.
 Parents who are not comfortable with the idea of camp, and who are unable to honestly express confidence in their child’s ability to succeed at camp, will almost certainly find that their kid’s summer camp experience will not succeed.

 When you are unable to summon the confidence that your child can overcome his/her own nerves to succeed at summer camp, then you are experiencing something different from typical first-time camp parent jitters.
 In this case, wait until one or the other of you overcomes the mutual anxiety.

 When one of you conquers your fears and finds the confidence needed to persuade the other that the experience has the potential to succeed, then that is the right time to bite the proverbial bullet and “make” – or better “let” – your child go to camp.
 Check out these tips for overcoming your summer camp fears.

 Confident Kid / Anxious Parent